SpaceX’s Starship spacecraft explodes midflight for a second time, disrupting Florida air traffic

 By Ashley Strickland and Jackie Wattles, CNN

-The Starship spacecraft, also referred to as the upper stage, rode atop the 232-foot-tall (71-meter-tall) Super Heavy rocket booster.

-Super Heavy separated from the upper stage after about 2 ½ minutes of firing.

-Then, the booster set itself up for a successful landing within the “chopstick” arms of “Mechazilla,” or SpaceX’s launch tower, near Brownsville, Texas.
-The feat means that SpaceX has successfully caught a Super Heavy booster using the chopsticks three times now.
+After about 2 ½ minutes of firing, the Super Heavy booster separated as planned from the Starship’s upper stage, setting itself up for a successful landing within the “chopstick” arms of “Mechazilla,” or SpaceX’s launch tower near Brownsville, Texas.
+It’s the third time SpaceX has successfully executed the chopsticks booster catch.

-Meanwhile, the Starship spacecraft fired its own engines, setting up to fly on a suborbital trajectory for about an hour.
-Starship was only about 20 seconds away from the end of its ascent burn when SpaceX lost contact with the ship.
-Several of the engines visibly cut out during the livestream.
+But less than 10 minutes into the flight, the Starship craft, which had continued on toward space, began to experience issues.
+Several of the vehicle’s engines visibly cut out during the livestream, and the ship began to tumble before SpaceX lost contact with it.

-“Once you lose enough of those center engines, you’re going to lose attitude control,” said SpaceX’s Dan Huot.
+“Once you lose enough of those center engines, you’re going to lose attitude control,” said Dan Huot, SpaceX communications manager, on the livestream.
 “And so we did see the ship start to go into a spin, and at this point, we have lost contact with the ship.”

-The loss of signal occurred at roughly the same point during this mission as with Flight 7, when Starship exploded over populated islands in Turks and Caicos, littering the islands with debris and striking a car.
+The loss of signal occurred at roughly the same point during this mission as with Flight 7 in January, when Starship exploded over populated islands in Turks and Caicos, littering the islands with debris.

-It has not been confirmed where exactly the vehicle exploded during today’s mission.
-But the explosion was visible from parts of Florida and occurred over the Caribbean, according to reports from residents of those locations shared with CNN.
+It has not been confirmed where exactly the vehicle exploded during Thursday’s mission.
+But the explosion was visible from parts of Florida and over the Caribbean, according to reports from residents of those locations that were shared with CNN.

-The Federal Aviation Administration halted flights into Miami, Fort Lauderdale, Palm Beach, and Orlando airports for “falling space debris” until 8 p.m.
+The Federal Aviation Administration halted flights into Miami, Fort Lauderdale, Palm Beach, and Orlando airports Thursday evening for “falling space debris” until 8 p.m.
 ET.

-The FAA also kept flights from departing from Fort Lauderdale/Hollywood International Airport and Miami International Airport.
-Flights leaving those airports are still delayed on average by 30 and 45 minutes, respectively.
+The FAA also temporarily kept flights from departing from Fort Lauderdale/Hollywood International Airport and Miami International Airport.
+Flights leaving those airports were still delayed on average by 30 and 45 minutes, respectively, as of Thursday night.

-“We’ve got a lot of measures in place, like debris response areas, where we coordinate very closely with air traffic control,” Huot said.
+“We’ve got a lot of measures in place, like debris response areas, where we coordinate very closely with air traffic control,” Huot said on the livestream.
 “We have a lot of measures put (in place) before we ever launch a rocket to make sure that we’re keeping the public safe.
 Those worked last time and they’re actively in work right now.”

-The company shared an update on X, the social platform formerly known as Twitter, after the explosion.
+SpaceX shared an update with a few details on the incident several hours after the flight.

-“During Starship’s ascent burn, the vehicle experienced a rapid unscheduled disassembly and contact was lost.
-Our team immediately began coordination with safety officials to implement pre-planned contingency responses,” SpaceX posted.
-“We will review the data from today’s flight test to better understand root cause.
-As always, success comes from what we learn, and today’s flight will offer additional lessons to improve Starship’s reliability.”
+“Prior to the end of the ascent burn, an energetic event in the aft portion of Starship resulted in the loss of several Raptor engines,” according to a statement from SpaceX.
+“This in turn led to a loss of attitude control and ultimately a loss of communications with Starship.
+Final contact with Starship came approximately 9 minutes and 30 seconds after liftoff.”

 Meanwhile, the FAA is requiring SpaceX to perform a mishap investigation into the loss of the Starship vehicle, according to a statement released by the agency.

-Note: Editor's note: This story has been updated with additional context on airspace disruptions that occurred as a result of the explosion.